hrouzegar/Role_Based_In-Context-Learning/README.md

-# The Role of Role Design in In-Context Learning for Large Language Models
+# The Impact of Role Design in In-Context Learning for Large Language Models

 This repository contains the code and data for the paper "The Role of Role Design in In-Context Learning for Large Language Models,"
 ## Key Contributions